koto-lang/koto/docs/reference/core_lib/iterator.md

 `|Iterable| -> ()`

 Consumes the output of the iterator.

+`|Iterable, Function| -> ()`

-This is useful when the side-effects of the iterator chain are important, but the output values aren't required.
+Consumes the output of the iterator, calling the provided function with each iterator output value.

 ### Example